antimof/UxPlay/README.md

 where `<guid>` specifies an available audio device by its GUID, which can be found using "`gst-device-monitor-1.0 Audio`": ``<guid>`` has a form like ```\{0.0.0.00000000\}.\{98e35b2b-8eba-412e-b840-fd2c2492cf44\}```.
 If "`device`" is not specified, the default audio device is used.
+The executable uxplay.exe can also be run without the MSYS2 environment (using the Windows Terminal, with `C:\msys64\mingw64\bin\uxplay`).

 # Usage